Danderson123/Amira/README.md

 ### With Conda (preferred method)

-Amira and its dependencies can installed via conda by running:
+Amira and all depdendencies, other than Pandora, can installed via conda by running the command below. **NOTE: Amira requires Pandora v0.12.0 that cannot be installed via conda at this time.
+You will need to build Pandora from source or run Amira through a container.**

 ```bash
 conda install bioconda:amira